cmc333333/Charter-Scrape/README.md

 Charter (a gym) keeps track of every time that you walk into the gym.
 Unfortunately, they don't provide an API to access that information.
-They ''do'' provide a web site, so this script pulls down your data and spits it out as a CSV.
+They *do* provide a web site, so this script pulls down your data and spits it out as a CSV.
+Unfortunately, the whole UI is built with Javascript, so we need a JS-capable script engine.
+Enter [PhantomJs](http://phantomjs.org/).

 ## Requirements